desmos-labs/desmos/docs/architecture/adr-006-subspace-module.md

 * delete contents that do not respect the ToS;
 * ban users that do not respect the ToS.
+* create a subspace
+* edit a subspace
+* set user permissions
 ```protobuf
 // Msg defines subspaces Msg service.
 service Msg {